-This data element is collected twice within the Disability Services National Minimum Data Set (DS NMDS):
+This data element is collected twice within the DS NMDS:

-the actual total hours worked by all paid staff for a service type outlet in the 7-day reference week (i.e. for the week preceding the end of the reporting actual total hours worked by all paid staff for a service type outlet for a typical 7-day week.
+- the actual total hours worked by all paid staff for a service type outlet in the 7-day reference week (i.e. for the week preceding the end of the reporting period); and - actual total hours worked by all paid staff for a service type outlet for a typical 7-day week.